 There is no reason for anyone to settle for chronic joint pain.
 Relief is possible, and it starts when you see the right doctor and ask about the different options available to you.

-At OAK Orthopedics, our specialty-trained joint replacement doctors, Dr. Wesley Choy, Dr. Alexander Michalow, Dr. Michael Corcoran, Dr. Rajeev Puri, Dr. Eddie Jones Jr., and Dr. Tom Antkowiak, have extensive experience in treating a variety of joint conditions and injuries.
+At OAK Orthopedics, our specialty-trained joint replacement doctors, Dr. Wesley Choy, Dr. Alexander Michalow, Dr. Michael Corcoran, Dr. Rajeev Puri, Dr. Eddie Jones Jr., Dr. Tom Antkowiak, and Dr. Jalaal Shah have extensive experience in treating a variety of joint conditions and injuries.
 Our goal is to help our patients get back on their feet as quickly as possible, free from pain and swelling.

 If you have joint pain that you'd like evaluated, we encourage you to contact our team of orthopedic doctors today at one of our three locations in Bradley, Frankfort, or Watseka.
 Call (815) 928-8050 for our Bradley or Watseka office or (815) 469-3452 for our Frankfort office, or request an appointment online with one of our experienced joint replacement surgeons.